ggcrunchy/corona-docs/markdown/api/library/system/getInfo.markdown

 #### maxUniformVectorsCount

 `"maxUniformVectorsCount"` returns the number of `vec4` uniforms available for custom use in a vertex kernel.
-This is a "safe" count, so probably undercounts slightly.
-(It is difficult at best to determine ahead of time what built-in uniforms the shader compiler will link; it is pessimistically assumed that all of them get brought in.)
+This is a "safe" count, likely to undercount slightly.
+(It is difficult at best to determine ahead of time what built-in uniforms the shader compiler will link; the count pessimistically assumes everything possible is included.)

 #### maxVertexAttributes